 Buckeye Forest (formerly known as Preservation Ranch) is the latest installment in The Conservation Fund’s North Coast Forest Conservation Initiative.
-Threatened by development and vineyard conversion, we purchased the nearly 20,000-acre property in northern California in 2013.
-As owners, we will sustainably manage… Read More
+In 2013, our Working Forest Fund, with support from the Richard King Mellon Foundation, enabled the purchase of the nearly 20,000-acre property… Read More

 In 2004, when we purchased the Garcia River Forest, a nearly 24,000-acre expanse of redwood and Douglas fir forests along the Garcia River, we created California’s first large nonprofit-owned working forest.
 Garcia River Forest comprises one-third of the watershed of… Read More

 Our acquisition of 16,000 acres of redwood and Douglas firs surrounding Big River and Salmon Creek ensures that these forests will be protected permanently from fragmentation, development and conversion to non-forest uses.
 Sustainable Forest Management Across both forests, we have… Read More

 Almost twice the size of San Francisco, the 50,000-acre Usal Redwood Forest, in Mendocino County, is a classic sweep of California coastline.
 Here, stands of redwood and Douglas fir trees mix with more varied forests, oak woodlands and streams.
 Beneath… Read More

 Next door to our Garcia River Forest, the 14,000-acre Gualala River Forest shares its remarkable canopy of redwoods and Douglas firs.
 Beneath these magnificent trees, the Gualala River courses across the property, providing important spawning habitat for coho salmon and… Read More